rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 ## What people actually wanted

 The request for Linux support surprised us.
-On Linux you can already run k3s, containerd, and Docker natively.
-What does a desktop app add?
-Not the containers.
-The value was being able to throw the whole thing away.
+On Linux you can already run k3s, containerd, and Docker natively, so a desktop app doesn't add the containers.
+Its value was being able to throw the whole thing away.
 A factory reset wipes the VM back to nothing, worth a lot when your environment drifts into a state you no longer understand.
-People didn't want another way to run containers.
-They wanted an undo button for their development machine (and later, snapshots).
+People wanted an undo button for their development machine (and later, snapshots).

 ## A backend trapped in the app

-Two things made Rancher Desktop easier to work with, and both ran into the same wall.
+Two features we built to make Rancher Desktop easier to work with ran into the same limit.

-The first was rdctl, a command-line tool for driving Rancher Desktop without touching the GUI.
+rdctl was a command-line tool for driving Rancher Desktop without touching the GUI.
 It let us write our integration tests as plain shell scripts instead of clicking through the interface, and it let users automate their setup.
 But not everything was reachable from it.
 Port forwarding, for one, still went through private messaging between the GUI and the backend, never exposed through the REST API, so the GUI could do things no script could.

-The second was snapshots, saving the VM's state to restore later.
-A simple feature, an awkward implementation, because the backend has to stop while its disk is copied, and the backend lives inside the GUI.
+Snapshots hit it too.
+Saving the VM's state to restore later was a simple feature with an awkward implementation, because the backend has to stop while its disk is copied, and the backend lives inside the GUI.
 So taking a snapshot turned into a small contortion.
 The GUI launches rdctl, which calls back into the GUI to ask it to shut its own backend down, takes the snapshot, then asks it to start back up.
 Cancelling was worse.
 There was no clean channel for it, so